datalevin/datalevin/benchmarks/openrulebench/README.md

 timers include statement creation, query execution, reading every projected column through JDBC, and constructing the complete in-memory result.
-The PostgreSQL values therefore include localhost client/server communication, result transfer, and JDBC decoding; no estimated loopback cost is subtracted.
+The PostgreSQL values therefore include localhost client/server communication, result transfer, and JDBC decoding.
 The SQLite values include its embedded JDBC/native boundary and the same column decoding and row materialization.

-XSB and Souffle generate Datalog query programs and compile them into native code.
+XSB and Souffle generate Datalog query programs and compile them into SLG-WAM bytecode and native code, respectively.
 XSB consults its generated program and facts before reading XSB's internal wall clock.
 The interval ends after `findall` has materialized every projected answer; list counting and process startup/shutdown are outside it.
 In each pass process, Souffle generates and compiles C++ once per distinct query program.
 Each task pass creates a fresh embedded program instance and calls `loadAll()` before the clock, then times `runAll()` with I/O disabled through completion of its in-memory `result` relation.
 Program compilation, process startup, input loading, and CSV output are therefore excluded.
 Bound Souffle programs enable its magic-set transform for `result`.
 All five portable backends consequently report `:timing-scope :query-and-materialization` and may be compared under this boundary.

 Clara and O'Doyle are materialize-all production-rule systems.
 Bound queries would execute the same full closure and filter it afterward, so the runner marks